gustafnk/h-include/README.md

 <h-import-lazy src="lazy-loaded-resource-fragment.html"></h-import-lazy>
 ```

+## h-import-navigate

+Use `<h-import-navigate>` to let link navigation events be captured by the element itself, which changes the `src` attribute and triggers a refresh.

+Use `target="_top"` to let link inside `h-include` behave as a normal link.

 #### Helper function: HInclude.initLazyLoad

 By default, the selector for `HInclude.initLazyLoad` is `'h-include-lazy, h-import-lazy'` and the Intersection Observer `rootMargin` and `threshold` default values are `400px 0px` and `0.01` respectively.
 These can be overridden: